jitterted/Spreadsheet-Calculator/README.md

 A simple textual spreadsheet calculator based on java.
 Developed for a coding challenge.

+## Problem Description
+Unable to share problem description and company's name as its was marked `Confidential` and asked not to distribute.

 ## Supported Functionalities
 1. Supports operations on negative and positive Integers and cell based references.
 2. Detects and reports circular dependencies between cells